dportik/dadi_pipeline/Plotting/README.md

 This is based on the parameter values supplied, as no optimization routine is performed.

-The ***Plot_2D*** function will produce a PDF output file.
+The ***Plot_2D*** function and other plotting functions will produce a PDF output file each time the plotting routine is called.

 **Helpful Notes:**

- Sometimes you may see the following error when plotting 2D or 3D:
+ Sometimes you may see the following error when plotting 2D or 3D, after the script crashes:

      "ValueError: Data has no positive values, and therefore can not be log-scaled."